rockxie/rockxie.github.io/md/2014-04-13-Testing_Results_Of_BE200.md

-We've got the results of one good testing board,it seems not very so good,but sill can be accepted.We will receive more chips at next weekend if things are going well .
+We've got the results of one good testing board,it seems not very good,but sill can be accepted.We will receive more chips at next weekend if things are going well .

 Results: